cloudmobi/iOS-SDK/iOS_SDK_Integration_Guide(EN).md

                       success:(void (^)(CTNativeAdModel *nativeModel))success
                       failure:(void (^)(NSError *error))failure;
     /**
-     * To get the multiple Native ads , Your Custom Ad View should inherit CTNativeAd
+     * To get the multiple Native ads , Your custom AD View should inherit CTNativeAd
      * Because GDPR, you need to add touch events to the ad choices in the corner. user click the ad choices in the corner and it can be opened by safai choices_link_url.Ad choices uses ADsignImage object
      * @param slot_Id       Native Ad SlotID
      * @param num           Ad numbers